flavell-lab/private_BrainAlign_jellyfish/README.md

 ## data preparation

-`sandwich_making,ipynb` handles data preparation by automatically padding (hence sandwich) and formatting provided tif files.
+`sandwich_making.ipynb` handles data preparation by automatically padding (hence sandwich) and formatting provided tif files.
 The standard use case is `raw = True` where the script will scrape from a dictionary of directories and tif files and create training data consisting of a random sampling of frames aligned to the first frame of each dataset's provided files.
 Everything is built to handle lists of file because it is often more convienent to have a dataset be chunked for faster file I/O, however single files should be handled perfectly well.
 After the script runs, there will be subfolders of cropped, padded, and potentially augmented files.
 There will be `val` and `train` folders in the deepest of these nested folders and those are the paths which should be provided in the config.yaml used for training.

+Prepared h5 files and raw videos can both be found on our [DropBox](https://www.dropbox.com/scl/fo/ealblchspq427pfmhtg7h/ACJ3VfEStFvorJ8Mq4srVlk/BrainAlignNet_Jellyfish?rlkey=1e6tseyuwd04rbj7wmn2n6ij7&subfolder_nav_tracking=1&st=7kg6zt9x&dl=0)

 ## usage